clivegross/salt-orchestration/README.md

 The workflow for managing minions and applying state:

 1. Configure the different desired roles in `.sls` files in the `salt/roles` directory.
-Browse throught the `salt` state file directories to see sample roles already configured, eg `web-server` or `schneider-electric.ebo.v6.enterprise-server`.
+Browse throught the `salt` state file directories to see sample roles already configured, see [Roles](#roles).
 Update the `top.sls` file so the roles are defined.
 2. Assign roles to minions, see [Assign Roles](#assign-roles).
 3. Apply state to minions, see [Apply States](#apply-states).